 There are several choices for moving around, or "navigating," the scene.
-You can choose among them using the Navigation \bigcirc \frown \bigcirc \bigcirc \bigcirc toolbar.
+You can choose among them using the Navigation toolbar.
 For a complete list of navigation commands and options, see the Help.
 You will need a 3-button mouse: left button, right button, and center scroll wheel.
 The scroll wheel can be pushed down like a regular button or rolled.

-- Start with the Maneuver Image mode.
+- 1. Start with the Maneuver mode.
 This navigation mode provides a quick, efficient way to move around and orient the scene.
 Try gently dragging (holding down the button and moving) with each mouse button (left, right, and center) to see the different effects.
 Scroll the middle mouse scroll wheel to zoom in and out.
 Pick an object in the scene and the Ctrl+Left Click on it.
 This makes that object the new focal point.
 Notice it stays in the center of the scene as you zoom or left-mouse maneuver. - 2.
-To get back to the starting point and get your bearings, click Full Extent 🧐. - 3.
+To get back to the starting point and get your bearings, click Full Extent ... - 3.
 Switch to the Fly mode.
 This aptly-named mode moves you gracefully through the scene and is good for giving yourself and others "tours" of the area.
 Click and hold the left mouse button to move forward toward the cursor and steer by moving the cursor around the screen.
 Click and hold the right mouse to go backward.
 Roll the scroll wheel away from you or toward you to change your speed.
 Notice that your speed is shown in the display in the upper left. - 4.
-Switch to Walk M mode.
+Switch to Walk !! mode.
 This keeps you at a constant height above the terrain as you move through the scene.
 Use the keyboard keys "w," "a," "s," and "d" to move laterally and use the cursor to steer.
 As with flying, you can change your speed with the scroll wheel and adjust your height by dragging with the middle mouse button pressed down.
 Try "walking" to the pond to see the effect of the Oceans water material.
 Set your height to about 6 feet and look for reflections of the mountains. - 5.
-Switch to Zoom (a) mode.
+Switch to Zoom mode.
 Double-click on an object in the scene and you will automatically be flown to it.

-6. Switch to Select The mode.
-Although you can use this mode for simple navigation, its real purpose is "selecting" or choosing features in the scene just as you would select features in ArcMap with a tool like attribute values by clicking Identify O. When finished, Close the Attribute window and clear the yellow highlight boxes using Selection > Clear Selection.

-ArcMap Select Select Just as in ArcMap, it may be helpful to choose the layers you want to select.
+- 6. Switch to Select mode.
+Although you can use this mode for simple navigation, its real purpose is "selecting" or choosing features in the scene just as you would select features in ArcMap with a tool like ArcMap Select.
+Just as in ArcMap, it may be helpful to choose the layers you want to select.
 To do so, use Selection > Set Selectable Layers.
 Select features by clicking on one or by dragging a rectangle that touches them.
 They will be highlighted with a semitransparent box.
-Find those features'
+Find those features' attribute values by clicking Identify.
+When finished, Close the Attribute window and clear the - 7.
+The layer list on the left of the 3D Viewer works a lot like the one in ArcMap.